nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 | `network` | `status`   | user         | any     | `*`         |
 | `weather` | `*`        | channel      | any     | `*`         |
 | `weather` | `*`        | user         | any     | `*`         |

+## Test Your Chatbot

+Now test your chatbot within your specific chat application.